equinixmetal-archive/csi-packet/CONTRIBUTING.md

 ### Environment Details
 [https://github.com/packethost/csi-packet/blob/master/MANIFEST.md](https://github.com/packethost/csi-packet/blob/master/MANIFEST.md)

-### How to Submit Change Requests
-Please submit change requests and / or features via [Issues](https://github.com/packethost/csi-packet/issues).
-There's no guarantee it'll be changed, but you never know until you try.
-I'll try to add comments as soon as possible, though.

 ### How to Report a Bug
-Bugs are problems in code, in the functionality of an application or in its UI design; you can submit them through [Issues](https://github.com/packethost/csi-packet/issues) as well.
+Bugs are problems in code, in the functionality of an application or in its UI design; you can submit them via our [Support channels](https://github.com/packethost/csi-packet/blob/master/SUPPORT.md); however, please note that "[Elastic Block Storage is only available in Core Legacy Sites: AMS1, DFW2, EWR1, NRT1, SJC1.
+If you do not have access to these sites, you may reach out to our support team to request it.](https://metal.equinix.com/developers/docs/resilience-recovery/elastic-block-storage/#legacy-only-sites)"